 Source: Yahoo!
 Finance, last accessed November 1, 2016.

 The model appeals to investors.

-Take Canada-based Pizza Pizza Royalty Corp, for example.
+Take Canada-based Pizza Pizza Royalty Corp (TSE:PZA), for example.
 The company earns a small fee on every slice sold at a Pizza Pizza or Pizza 73 restaurant.
 Since 2011, shares have returned a tidy 81%… while paying out monthly royalty checks to boot.

-The Permian Basin Royalty Trust is another top monthly dividend stock.
-The firm owns vast tracks of oil-rich land throughout West Texas, collecting fees each time of company drills on its property.
+The Permian Basin Royalty Trust (NYSE:PBT) is another top monthly dividend stock.
+The firm owns vast tracts of oil-rich land throughout West Texas, collecting fees each time a company drills on its property.
 The trust’s payments rise and fall with oil prices, providing a nice inflation-proof stream of cash flow.

 Earn Royalties From Monthly Dividend Stocks

 Certain firms, especially income trusts, are tricky to report come tax time.
 Some of these monthly dividend stocks are thinly traded and it can be hard to build a position without moving the share price.

 Regardless, these monthly dividend stocks are reliable income streams.
 Sure, few of us will pen the next rock-classic like Don McLean, but that doesn’t mean we can’t start earning our own royalty income.